lucas-rudek/autocomplete_manuals/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Search Auto
+## Search with AutoComplete

 Simple search with AutoComplete and React.
 Some Tailwind for style.
+The idea is a basic search of manuals on application.

 ## Dependencies